-The Most Body Positive Moment From Grammy Awards Past That's Come From A Dude
+The Most BoPo Moment At Past Grammys From A Dude

 When you think of award shows, you probably don't think of self love.
 But there was a moment of body positivity at the Grammys in 2015 that felt like a light in the red carpet's usual darkness.
 When hearing about the prep that goes into appearing at one of these award shows, how many times have we been told about the hours women in Hollywood have to spend in beauty chairs being primped and transformed, a team of people wiggling them into armor of shapewear while the fashion police sits at the ready in order to tear apart any misstep or alternative beauty look apart?
 Even though much of this is likely still true, we sometimes encounter a voice of reason that reminds us that it's up to us to love ourselves and not bend to the whims of others.